lucky-media/guidelines/pages/frontend/alpine.md

 </div>
 ```

-Also below is a search input:
+And feast your eyes on this elegant search input:

 ```html
 <div